Scientology in popular culture

-Scientology has been referenced in popular culture in many different forms of media including fiction, film, music, television and theatre.
+Scientology has been a prominent and controversial subject in popular culture, inspiring depictions across literature, film, television, music, theatre, video games, and digital media.
+Since the 1960s, artists and creators have drawn on Scientology's beliefs and practices and its public profile, frequently using them as material for satire, criticism, or fictionalized analogues.
+These portrayals range from documentaries and dramatic films to comedic treatments and symbolic stand‑ins for the movement.
+Many works emphasize themes such as secrecy, organizational behavior, celebrity involvement, and the public controversies surrounding Scientology.

+Overview

 In the 1960s, author William S. Burroughs wrote about Scientology in both fictional short stories and non-fictional essays.
 The topic was dealt with more directly in his book, Ali's Smile/Naked Scientology.
 The 2000 film Battlefield Earth was an adaptation of a novel by L. Ron Hubbard.

 Musicians and playwrights have made reference to Scientology on some of their work, with some pieces treating the topic in a negative light by their references, and at least one in a positive manner.
 Frank Zappa's 1979 concept album/rock opera Joe's Garage lampoons Scientology in the song "A Token of My Extreme".
 Scientologist Chick Corea has made reference to Scientology in his work, and two of his albums were influenced by L. Ron Hubbard novels.
 Maynard James Keenan of the metal band Tool, has been critical of Scientology, and the 1996 song "Ænema" contains a negative reference to L. Ron Hubbard.
 Both Scientology and the life of its founder L. Ron Hubbard were addressed in the 2003 Off-Broadway musical, A Very Merry Unauthorized Children's Scientology Pageant.
-The play took a tongue-in-cheek look at both Hubbard's life and the history of the Church, and received an Obie Award in 2004.
+The play took a tongue-in-cheek look at both Hubbard's life and the history of the Church of Scientology, and received an Obie Award in 2004.

 Scientology has also been dealt with in fictional television shows, including sitcoms, cartoons, and dramas.
-The 2005 South Park episode "Trapped in the Closet" dealt with Scientology, and related the story of Xenu.
+The 2005 South Park episode "Trapped in the Closet" dealt with Scientology, and related the Xenu story.
 This episode resulted in a deal of controversy, including the departure of Isaac Hayes, and questions over why the episode was not initially rebroadcast.
-In season four of the television program Nip/Tuck, characters Kimber and Matt join the Church of Scientology.
+In season four of the television program Nip/Tuck, characters Kimber and Matt join the Church.
+(Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).)
 Issues addressed within Nip/Tuck have included both the Xenu story and a look at deprogramming.
 In Boston Legal's third season, character Alan Shore helps defend an employer sued for discrimination after firing a Scientologist.
 The episode delves into some of the employee's more eccentric beliefs as well as a debate on religious bigotry, but Shore ends up winning the case for his client.
 In the radio sitcom Old Harry's Game, Satan claims he invented Scientology.